BVNetwork/InstantArticlesForEpiserver/README.md

         }
 ```

-For images to be shown corectly inside the article (MainBody) you have to options, use:
+For images to be shown correctly inside the article (MainBody) you have to options.
-1. Use a normal image => Inherit from ImageData and implement IInstantArticleImageFile.
+1. Use a normal image => Inherit from ImageData and implement IInstantArticleImageFile
-2. Create an "ImageBlock" => Inherit from BlockData and implement IInstantArticleImageBlock.
+2. Create an "ImageBlock" => Inherit from BlockData and implement IInstantArticleImageBlock

+The first option is prefert for not globalised sites.
+Due to the fact that ImageData is not localicable you have to go for the "ImageBlock" solution have content in more then one language.

-Example using normal image
+Example using "normal image"

 ```C#
     public class ImageFile : ImageData, IInstantArticleImageFile